kenan-rhoton/OneTrueWayHugo/content/post/wsiu/go.md

 So Go is not a language for when you want to develop *fast*.

+**Update!**

+After some further usage and being involved with companies that are working in Go a lot, I now see I was terribly wrong in this point.

+It may be that the verbosity of Go (which might be greatly reduced if generics happen) sort of offsets its simplicity and readability *when working alone*.
+However, when **working as a team**, these advantages are so great that the development speed is comparable to Python or Ruby, making development with this language a very fast and smooth process.

 ### No real GameDev

 Aside from [Azul3d](https://github.com/azul3d/engine) I'm not really aware of any true 3D game engines, and it's still a very small project.